wdi-sf-jan/notes/sql/readme.md

 ## Types of Databases

 __RDBMS (Relational Database Management System)__ The most common type of database today is a __relational database__.
-Relational databases have tabular data with rows for each instance of data and columns for each attribut of that data.
+Relational databases have tabular data with rows for each instance of data and columns for each attribute of that data.
 Tables may refer to one another.
 Relational databases typically use __SQL (Structured Query Language)__.

 **Brands of RDBMS:**